 Many veterans suffer from PTSD and other mental health problems.
-It’s no secret that deployments, operations, and even the lifestyle itself come with a heightened level of stress that the civilian population cannot understand.
+It’s no secret that deployments, operations, and even the lifestyle itself comes with a heightened level of stress that the civilian population cannot understand.
 Transitioning over is tough for many reasons.
-Underfunded VA services and civilian practitioners that just don’t fully understand what you’ve been through can be only half the problem.
+Underfunded VA services, and civilian practitioners that just don’t fully understand what you’ve been through can be only half the problem.
 Getting help can take time but rather than simply lamenting on this, using alternative therapies instead can help.

 It’s agreed on by many health professionals that exercise helps depression, anxiety, and a variety of other mental health issues.
 While actually getting off the couch can sometimes seem impossible, any action is better than no action.
 Programs like EV fitness and companies like CRT are ideal for this because they bring a veteran mindset and the links between exercise and depression together.

 Consider the peak fitness level required of those in combat.
 It’s not uncommon for veterans to gain weight after service simply because they’re not required to stick to that level of training anymore.
-Not just that but the exercise itself has mental health benefits.
+Not just that but exercise itself has mental health benefits.

 When we exercise, our bodies release certain chemicals, and in fact, these chemicals are similar in many ways to those experienced in combat.
 The “rush” of adrenaline for example, and the “high” of survival on a chemical level are not much different than those experienced by an athlete.

 The primary chemical released by the brain during exercise is endorphins.
 These are “feel good” chemicals, which are released when we experience something good and are what give us the most “high” from exercising.
 Even eating chocolate can give you a rush of endorphins, which is why so many turn to it when they feel down.